groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer.options/loadoptions/_index.md

 ```

-Security options to control the process of extracting archives.
-Not each archive type supports all options.
+Gets the security options to control the process of extracting archives.

+***Note:** Not each archive type supports all options.*

 **Returns:**
-com.groupdocs.viewer.options.ArchiveSecurityOptions - The options object to configure the process of extracting archives.
+com.groupdocs.viewer.options.ArchiveSecurityOptions - the options object to configure the process of extracting archives.
 ### setArchiveSecurityOptions(ArchiveSecurityOptions archiveSecurityOptions) {#setArchiveSecurityOptions-com.groupdocs.viewer.options.ArchiveSecurityOptions-}
 ```
 public void setArchiveSecurityOptions(ArchiveSecurityOptions archiveSecurityOptions)
 ```

-Security options to control the process of extracting archives.
-Not each archive type supports all options.
+Sets the security options to control the process of extracting archives.

+***Note:** Not each archive type supports all options.*

 **Parameters:**
 | Parameter | Type | Description |